buglabs/openxc-buglabs/Monsoon Template/README.md

 This will create a new instance of the template, accessible in your account (at a new URL).

-We now need to add in a Dweet.io Datasource for every openXC device you wish to connect to the map.
+We now need to add in a Dweet.io Datasource for every OpenXC device you wish to connect to the map.
 Click Add at the Datasources section.
 ![screen2](./doc_images/Live/2.png)
-Choose the Dweet.io Datasource
+Choose the Dweet.io Datasource.
 ![screen3](./doc_images/Live/3.png)
 Name the datasource (we recommend something like 'car_1, car_2, car_3, etc') and enter in the thing-name.
 ![screen4](./doc_images/Live/4.png)